-BIOL DASC, BS, Two-Year Plan
+BIOL DS, BS, Two-Year Plan

-Transfer plan for the Bachelor of Science in Biology – Data Science Concentration (with Data Science Minor)
+Transfer plan for the Bachelor of Science in Biology – Data Science Concentration with Data Science Minor

 Sample Plan for New Students

-This example assumes that you enter Seattle University with junior standing (90 credits), have earned a transferable associate degree, and have successfully completed the following:
+The example below assumes that you enter Seattle University with junior standing (90 credits), have earned a transferable associate degree, and have successfully completed an equivalent to the following:

 Important Major Information